Marlon Stewart (basketball player)

-Marlon Stewart (born February 18, 1997) is an American professional basketball player who last played for the Caballeros de Culiacán of the Circuito de Baloncesto de la Costa del Pacífico.
+Marlon Stewart (born February 18, 1997) is an American former professional basketball player who last played for the Caballeros de Culiacán of the Circuito de Baloncesto de la Costa del Pacífico.
 He played college basketball for the North Dakota Fighting Hawks.

 High school

 Stewart grew up in Rock Island, Illinois.
 He attended Davenport West High School during his freshman and sophomore years of high school, but then transferred to North Scott High School in Eldridge, Iowa.
 While there, he helped North Scott win their first-ever state championship in 2015 and was named to the 4A All-State first team.

 Recruiting

 On September 20, 2014, Stewart was offered by Creighton, then committed only two days later.